ocrosby/obsidian/Areas/scrum/invest_criteria_llm_prompt.md

 - **Estimated Story Points (Fibonacci)**: ...
   - If story point sizing is uncertain but the story is INVEST-compliant, return: `Estimated Story Points: 5 (default)` and note the rationale.

+Use these rough guidelines:
+- 1: Very simple, no unknowns, already designed
+- 2–3: Routine task with known inputs
+- 5: Moderate complexity or edge cases
+- 8+: Multi-step, uncertain, or affects many users

 ## INVEST Evaluation
 - **Independent**: ✅/❌ — ...
 - **Negotiable**: ✅/❌ — ...